johangithub/AFMAN11-217v1/chp2.md

 2.3.1.2.1.
 Maintaining a desired heading is accomplished by maintaining a zero bank attitude in coordinated flight.
 If a heading deviation occurs, make a smooth bank change on the ADI to return to the desired heading.
 As a guide, the bank attitude change on the ADI should equal the heading deviation in degrees, not to exceed 30°.
 For example, if the heading deviation is 10°, then 10° of bank would produce a suitable rate of correction.
 (At high true airspeeds a larger bank may be needed to prevent a prolonged correction.)

 2.3.1.2.1.1.
 If a zero bank attitude is maintained and the heading changes, the ADI may be precessing.
-Confirm this by referencing backup ADI‘s.
+Confirm this by referencing backup ADI's.
 If precession is noted, it may be necessary to transition to the backup ADI depending on the severity of the precession.

 2.3.1.3.
 Maintaining Airspeed.